 Best Alternatives by Server Type

 The best alternative depends on what you are hosting.
-A private vanilla world needs a very different setup from an ATM10 server or public SMP.
-Do not compare only RAM, because CPU speed and storage often decide how smooth Minecraft feels.
+A private vanilla world needs a very different setup from an ATM10 server or a public SMP.
+Do not compare RAM alone, since CPU speed and storage often decide how smooth Minecraft actually feels.

 | Server goal | Better fit | Why it fits |